hl7ch/ch-lab-order/input/pagecontent/index.md

 ### HL7 Swiss FHIR Implementation Guide for generic laboratory orders

-This is the HL7 Swiss FHIR implementation guide for Laboratory Orders, which can be implemented as Orders by Forms or as Orders by ServiceRequest only.
+This is the HL7 Swiss FHIR Implementation Guide for Laboratory Orders, which can be implemented as Orders by ServiceRequest or optionally as Orders by Forms.

 #### Order by Form